MCHPR/MCHPRS/README.md

-# Minecraft High Performance Redstone Server
+# Minecraft High-Performance Redstone Server

 [![Build Status](https://travis-ci.org/MCHPR/MCHPRS.svg?branch=master)](https://travis-ci.org/MCHPR/MCHPRS) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Crates.io](https://img.shields.io/crates/v/mchprs?colorB=319e8c)](https://crates.io/crates/mchprs)

-A minecraft creative server built for redstone.
-Each 256x256 plot runs on its own thread, allowing for less lag, more concurrency, and many awesome extra features!
+A Minecraft creative server built for redstone.
+Each 256x256 plot runs on a separate thread, allowing for less lag, more concurrency, and many awesome extra features!

 MCHPRS is very different from traditional servers.
-Because this server is tailored to the use of computation redstone, many things that are a part of Vanilla Minecraft servers simply don't exist here.
+Because this server is tailored to the use of computation redstone, many things that are a part of Vanilla Minecraft servers don't exist here.
 That being said, MCHPRS comes with many of its own unique features.

 ## Building